nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

-it takes for a single frame (or a sequence of frames) to be processed, it is not always so easy to measure the complete end-to-end latency when the video capture and display is incorporated as this usually involves external capture hardware (e.g. cameras and other sensors) and displays.
+it takes for a single frame (or a sequence of frames) to be processed, it is not always so easy to measure the complete end-to-end latency when the video capture and display is incorporated as this usually involves external capture hardware (e.g., cameras and other sensors) and displays.

 In order to establish a baseline measurement of the minimal end-to-end latency that can be achieved with the NVIDIA Developer Kits and various video I/O